Aysuarex/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors 🪨 🧻 ✂️

 ## Introduction :eyes:
-This is a ------ made in C language.
+This is a single-player game of Rock-Paper-Scissors played against the computer, made in C language.

 ## How It works :rocket:

-* First, you are prompted to
+* The player is prompted for a name, which is to be used on the score

 ## The Rules: